 Few supernatural beings are reportedly observed more frequently than ghosts.
-According to one study by the Pew Research Center, roughly one-fifth of Americans believe that they’ve seen a ghost, and 29% say they’ve made some form of contact with the dead.
+According to one study by the Pew Research Center, roughly one-fifth of Americans believe that they’ve seen a ghost, and 29 percent say they’ve made some form of contact with the dead.

 It would be pretty presumptuous to say that we absolutely know for certain that ghosts are not real.
 Still, when put on the spot, most of us (I’d wager) would insist that we don’t believe in ghosts.
 But I’d also wager that if you found yourself in a house you’re told is haunted, you’d have a decent chance at catching a glimpse of a mysterious presence.
 There are many scientific explanations as to why this is.
 Here are a few of them (and also a few caveats to keep in mind).